|The Cottage, Annie's House||Self Catering||Flexible||1||2||1|

 - village restaurant, a 2 minute walk to the reputed Trésor Belge

-- short (min.
-3 nights) and weekly stays with flexible day arrival
+- stays from min.
+3 nights with flexible day arrival

 - secure private parking, a car is necessary